-It is the foundation of our work to our clients and more important than ever.
+It is the foundation of our work for our clients and more important than ever.

-This article is written by a designer based on the design’s perspectives to ensure that the brief will be beneficial to the client and the designer.
+This article is written by a designer based on the designer’s perspectives to ensure that the brief will be beneficial to the client and the designer.

 A designer with the correct worded brief can create direction, meaning, and purpose to communicate the identity and message of a trustworthy brand.

 “To believe that good design is produced merely by pleasing arranging of some visual miscellany is an erroneous concept of the graphic designer’s function.”Paul Rand

 A design brief is a project management document that provides the designer with all the information (scope, scale, core details) and the objectives of the design.
 It does not cover aesthetics.
 But it allows the designer to focus exactly on what the client wants before any work starts on the project.

 The brief informs design decisions and guidance to the overall workflow of the project, from conception to final delivery.

 The graphic designer is confronted with three classes of material, as Paul Rand declares: the given, the formal and the psychological.
 The given can be the products, the copy, the logos, the digital technology, and the production process; the formal is the space, the colours, the repetitions, the values, and the shapes; the psychological is the perceptions of the target audience along with the graphic designer’s own emotional desires.